nginx-proxy/docker-gen/README.md

 wait = "500ms:2s"

 [config.NotifyContainers]
-nginx = 1  # 1 is a signal number to be sent; here SIGINT e75a60548dc9 = 1 # a key can be either container name (nginx) or ID
+nginx = 1  # 1 is a signal number to be sent; here SIGHUP e75a60548dc9 = 1 # a key can be either container name (nginx) or ID
 ```